-A shipping company controlled by Blackstone Group LP (BX) sued the U.S. government alleging a $340 million loan guarantee was improperly delayed because of the bankruptcy of Solyndra LLC.
+A shipping company controlled by Blackstone Group LP (BX:US) sued the U.S. government alleging a $340 million loan guarantee was improperly delayed because of the bankruptcy of Solyndra LLC.

 American Petroleum Tankers Parent LLC, in a lawsuit filed today in federal court in Washington, asked a judge to order Maritime Administrator David Matsuda to grant or deny the company’s loan application.
 American Petroleum Tankers, or APT, is majority-owned by investment funds managed by Blackstone Group.